Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Methodology

 \subsection{\alg Algorithm}

 The inputs to \alg are two sets $S$ and $C$ of data points (e.g., pixels in images) with coordinates and normalized weights, and the output is an approximate EMD (i.e., the total cost for transforming $S$ to $C$).
-The iterative algorithm consists of 3 key steps: NNS operation, flow \& cost calculation, and weight update.
+The iterative algorithm consists of 3 key steps: \textbf{NNS operation}, \textbf{flow \& cost calculation}, and \textbf{weights update}.
 A schematic diagram of the algorithm is given in Fig.~\ref{fig:nns-emd_flow} (for demonstration purposes, it only displays the first two iterations).
-The algorithm keeps running until convergence, which is defined as: the weight of every data point in $S$ is completely consumed and becomes zero.
-The location-based histogram described in Sec.~\ref{sec:emd_bg} is employed, and the NNS is based on the $L_2$ distance between two position coordinates from $S$ and $C$.
+The algorithm keeps running until convergence, defined as: the total weight of all the points in $S$ and $C$ becomes zero simultaneously.
+The location-based histogram described in Sec.~\ref{sec:emd_bg} is employed here for illustration, and the NNS is based on the $L_2$ distance between two position coordinates from $S$ and $C$.

-Alg.~\ref{alg:nns} shows the full details of \alg.
-Below, we explain each of its three key steps and their motivations.
+Below, we explain each of its three key steps and their motivations, with full details of \alg shown in Alg.~\ref{alg:nns}.